stephyswe/edu-e03-ci/README.md

 ## App

-The app open with a main menu where the user can choose what they want to work with (Shapes, Calculator or Game).
+Main menu with three options (Shapes, Calculator or Game).

 Shapes: enter a shape (TEXT! not a number), and both the area and perimeter is calculated.
 These shapes are available to choose from: Rectangle, Parallelogram, Triangle, and Circle.